JanSchulz/JanSchulz.github.io/_posts/2015-09-18-working_with_dicts.md

 ('result.0.name', 'Jan Schulz')
 ```

-Someone might find this usefull (and at least I find it again :-) )
+Someone might find this useful (and at least I can find it again :-) )